roguephysicist/RasPi2-Kiosk/README.md

 midori -e Fullscreen -a https://www.raspberrypi.org # opens midori fullscreen
 ```

-I also include the script attached to this gist, that you can copy directly to
+I also include the script in this repo that you can copy directly to your home
-your home directory.
+directory.
 It does not need to be executable.
-You should try the
-script out with
+You should try the script out with

 ```sh
 xinit ./startkiosk.sh